blimpan/DD2480-SWEF/CodeDocumentation.md

 ### Specifications

-- Determines whether three points can be contained within a circle of a specified radius.
-Depending on the mode, it checks for containment or exclusion.
+- Determine if all three points can be contained in a circle or if there is no circle that contains all three points.

 ### Used Attributes